alibaba/DataX/tdenginewriter/doc/tdenginewriter.md

 ###  Why can't I insert data of 10 years ago?
 Do this will get error: `TDengine ERROR (2350): failed to execute batch bind`.

 Because the database you created only keep 10 years data by default, you can create table like this: `CREATE DATABASE power KEEP 36500;`, in order to enlarge the time period to 100 years.

+### What should I do if some dependencies of a plugin can't be found?

+I this plugin is not necessary for you, just remove it from pom.xml under project's root directory.